allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Demonstrate continuous engagement with tasks
     * Be open minded
     * Raise a disagreeing opinion in a respectful manner
-    * Ensure that they are distributing the workload for laboratory and class assignments evenly amongst _all_ team members
+    * Ensure that groups are distributing the workload for laboratory and class assignments evenly amongst _all_ team members
     * Be understanding and compassionate regarding the various learning/living situations a student may face this semester
     * Ask questions when necessary using an * in the Zoom chat or raising your hand if in the classroom